heptarch/heptarch.github.io/drafts/tarkovsky.md

 could make sense of them.
 One of the caretakers, Chiara, was a retired film theorist and student of Umberto Eco.
-"Adorno himself," she once remarked (in rapidfire Florentine), "would find these uninterpretable."
+"Eco himself," she once remarked, in rapidfire Florentine, "would find these uninterpretable."
+In essence,

 <!--https://www.theflorentine.net/2017/09/08/andrei-tarkovsky-famous-expats/-->
 <!-- https://en.wikipedia.org/wiki/Tower_of_San_Niccol%C3%B2,_Florence-->